Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Practise Systematic Thinking, Not Guessing

-The single most impactful habit is refusing to guess without first identifying the rule.
+The habit that helps most is refusing to guess without first identifying the rule.
 Even if you cannot find the rule, articulate what you have checked: "I've ruled out size, rotation, and shading.
 The remaining variable is the number of elements."
 This systematic elimination approach prevents the careless errors that cost marks on easy questions.

 Use Activities That Build Spatial Reasoning